the march garden chores

 THE ORGANIC-GARDENING approach and the how-to tips I offer here will apply most anywhere–pruning a rose or sowing a tomato seed is similar, wherever the rose or tomato may grow.
 But the when is not the same.
 To help adjust the timing: My garden is in Zone 5B, in the Hudson Valley (NY)-Berkshires (MA) area, where frost can persist well into May and return in October.
 You may need next month’s chores, or last month’s (the archive is here).
 For more Zone-specific advice, I’ve rounded up a links to calendars and checklists from around the nation (and the U.K.).
 Again, I encourage reading on first, because I’m betting there’s something here for you, wherever you may dig, weed, or prune.

-THERE WAS a bit of everything here this winter of 2017-18–two weeks of sustained bitter cold, but also several notable up-and-down dramas, including 73F in February.
-I thought it was the first time, but I checked back: I had a bit of winter in 2016-17, an improvement after 2015-16’s “winter” that had been nothing wintry at all, but by February 2017 we were in the 70s and in the teens alike within days, too–is this the new pattern: chaos?
+THERE HAS BEEN a bit of everything here so far this winter of 2018-19, with multiple weeks featuring temperatures in the minus range then up near 60 in a day or two.
+Swings are the new normal: 2017-18 featured-two weeks of sustained bitter cold, but also several notable up-and-down dramas, including 73F that February (and down to the teens just days later).
+I had a bit of winter in 2016-17, an improvement after 2015-16’s “winter” that had been nothing wintry at all.
+Chaos is the new pattern.
 Not good; such unfamiliar times.
-Already woodpeckers have started drumming emphatically, and songbirds clearing their throats seem to forecast that it is nearly spring again.

 For a read on “is it spring yet?” that’s based on data, not anecdotes, the USA National Phenology Network’s maps are worth a visit.
 They call the process of tracking the progress of spring “Springcasting,” and here it how it works.

 No matter the weather or other plant and animal hints outside, certain seeds need starting indoors (more on that below).